wleejess/cs361-api-microservice/README.md

 # cs361_microservice
 To use this microservice programmatically:
-1. REQUEST data by writing to a "request.txt" file.
+1. REQUEST data by writing to a "request.txt" file.<br>
-  Please use new lines for each parameter: API, zipcode, y/n air quality information.
+  Use new lines for each parameter: API, zipcode, y/n air quality information.<br>
-  Example:
+  Example:<br>
-    Weather API
+    Weather API<br>
-    92122
+    92122<br>
     no
 2. RECEIVE data by reading from "response.txt" file.
   Currently contains a lot of information - recommend keys to access are: